mRemoteNG/mRemoteNG/.github/CONTRIBUTING.md

 - How does the application perform now and how would the new feature change this?
 - If applicable, consider including visual mock-ups to show us what you mean.

+# Pull requests
+Good pull requests are a huge help!
+If you haven't already, please consider reading [GitHub's guide to contributing to open source](https://guides.github.com/activities/contributing-to-open-source/)

+Our requests when it comes to pull requests:
+- Be clear about what your PR seeks to do.
+- Keep your PR focused.
+It should be clear what code changed to achieve your stated goal.
+- Add or update tests when possible.
+Some of the code base is still very hard to effectively test.
+If you can, please try to create or update tests that relate to your PR.
+- Please talk with one of the project maintainers before starting work on large pull requests.
+Otherwise, you run the risk of putting a lot of time into a feature or refactor that gets denied.

 ***========= Everything below this line is template =============***